TheCodingCanal/AutomatedHomeWithHomeAssistant/README.md

 - Cyclist
 - IoT Automater

+You can reach me on all platforms @TheCodingCanal or email TheCodingCanal@gmail.com

 ## Home Assistant
-- “Open source home automation that puts local control and privacy first.”
+- “Open source home automation that puts local control and privacy first.” - Home Assistant website
 - Alternative to Google Home, Amazon Alexa, Apple Siri, and different hubs
 - Local control - works without internet, you have control over your data
 - Better security from big data leaks - smaller target for hackers